SanjanaK1906/PHP_OOPs/README.md

 public - the property or method can be accessed from everywhere.
 This is default protected - the property or method can be accessed within the class and by classes derived from that class private - the property or method can ONLY be accessed within the class
+#Inheritance in OOP = When a class derives from another class.
+The child class will inherit all the public and protected properties and methods from the parent class.
+In addition, it can have its own properties and methods.
+An inherited class is defined by using the extends keyword.